 View a document in The National Archives’ reading rooms

 Pre-order up to 12 original documents so that they are ready for you when you arrive.
 To place an order, you will need a reader’s ticket or a temporary reader’s ticket number: you can apply for a reader’s ticket online and the process takes no longer than 15 minutes to complete.
 You can collect the physical ticket when you arrive.

-You can then pre-order documents from up to six weeks in advance until 16:00 on the last working day before your visit.
+You can then pre-order up to 12 documents, starting six weeks in advance, until 16:00 on the last working day before your visit.
 Check our opening times to select an appropriate date for your visit.
-Some of our collection is stored off site and requires three working days for delivery – this information is detailed in documents’ catalogue descriptions in Discovery.
+Some of our collection is stored off site and requires three working days for delivery – you will find this information in the relevant documents’ catalogue descriptions in Discovery.

-If you know that the documents you wish to order are all from the same series, you may be able to place a bulk order, which allows you to order more than 12 documents.
-Please note that there is a minimum two working day notice period for a bulk order and we are limited to only eight bulk orders per day.
+If you know that the documents you wish to order are all from the same series, you may be able to place a bulk order, which allows you to order between 20 – 40 documents.
+Please note that there is a minimum three-working-day notice period for a bulk order.

 Order documents while you’re here

 Once you have a reader’s ticket, you can also order original documents on site from any computer terminal in the reading rooms.
 Most on site orders take 45 minutes to arrive.
 If you need to return on another day, use an on site computer terminal to reserve documents for up to a week.

 You can bring your own laptop, tablet, smartphone or camera (with the flash deactivated) to take images from original documents.

 Some documents are only available as digital records.
 Check the document’s description in Discovery to find out how you can access the record.
 If you’re in our reading rooms, you can view and download digital documents on our computers for free, or email copies to your own device.